Timeline for the day of the September 11 attacks: 10:00 a.m.

+10:27: United Airlines informs American Airlines of Flight 93's crash.

 10:28: The North Tower of the World Trade Center collapses.
 Due to the destruction of the gypsum-encased stairwells on the impact floors (unlike most skyscraper stairwells, which are encased in reinforced concrete), no one who was above the 91st floor in the North Tower escapes the collapse.
 Unlike the South Tower's collapse, which killed everyone still inside the building, 16 individuals who were inside the collapsing North Tower survived and would later be rescued.
 The Marriott Hotel, located at the base of the two towers, is also destroyed.
+2.3 magnitude seismic waves are observed at Lamont-Doherty, and less intense waves are detected as far away as Lisbon, New Hampshire.
 The second collapse is also viewed live on television and heard on radio.
 The North Tower collapses 1 hour and 42 minutes after the impact of Flight 11—the building had continued burning even after the attacks ended with the crash of Flight 93.
 The cascade of debris from that collapse gouges out a portion of the south side of 7 World Trade Center and sets the bottom of the building on fire.
 New York City's 1010 WINS reports the collapse live as it happens, broadcasting a live phone call with WINS news director Ben Mevorach, who witnessed the collapse from the Manhattan Bridge.
 On NBC News, Katie Couric says: "The other tower of the World Trade Center has just collapsed."

-Several long-distance videos of the collapse, such as CNN, were able to notice that, after the cloud of dust had partially cleared away, a portion of the building was still standing.
-It appeared to be the lower half of the northwest corner column of the North Tower, which, like a spire, grew larger and had more structure still standing near the bottom.
-The portion rose to a fairly good height considering the collapse around it, as it appeared to rise nearly forty stories off the ground.
-This piece remained standing for a few seconds after the initial collapse before it also came down.
-The debris cloud from the North Tower's collapse is also significantly larger and more far-reaching than that of the South Tower's, due to dust from that collapse being kicked up as the North Tower fell.
+Several long-distance videos of the collapse, such as from CNN, are able to show that, after the cloud of dust partially clears away, a portion of the building remains standing.
+It appears to be the lower half of the northwest corner column of the North Tower, which, like a spire, grows larger and has more structure still standing near the bottom.
+The portion rises to a fairly good height, nearly forty stories off the ground, considering the collapse around it.
+This piece remains standing for roughly fifteen seconds after the initial collapse before it also comes down.
+The debris cloud from the North Tower's collapse is also significantly larger and more far-reaching than that of the South Tower's, due to dust from that collapse being kicked up as the North Tower falls.

+10:30 (approx.) American Airlines confirms that Flight 77 crashed into the Pentagon.

 10:31: NORAD first communicates the Vice President's shootdown authority to NEADS.

 10:35: Air Force One, carrying the President, turns for Barksdale Air Force Base in Bossier City, Louisiana.